-Currently available are the lectures from both series of the 2019/0 academic year.
+Currently available are the lectures from the 2019/0 series, the 2020/1 series, and the 2021/2 series.
+We will also be uploading the episodes from our current 2022/3 series as the academic year progresses.
 The titles of those series are as follows:

-You can find the AKC podcast on SoundCloud or on iTunes/Apple Podcasts.
+You can find the AKC podcast on SoundCloud or on iTunes/Apple Podcast